trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 We divide our discussion into two parts.
 The first part discusses the standard node and element information contained in the `.inp` mesh file.
-The second part specifically deals with the mesh file parsing of an Abaqus file created by HOHQMesh.
+The second part specifically deals with the mesh file parsing of an Abaqus file created by `HOHQMesh`.

 ### Mesh file header

 A `.inp` mesh file typically begins with a `*Heading`.
 Though *optional*, the `*Heading` is helpful to give users some information about the mesh described by the mesh file.
-In particular, a `.inp` mesh file created with HOHQMesh will contain the header
+In particular, a `.inp` mesh file created with `HOHQMesh` will contain the header
 ```
 *Heading
  File created by HOHQMesh